canada-ca/open-source-logiciel-libre/en/standards/publishing-open-source-code.md

 * a CONTRIBUTING.md file explaining how to contribute to the project.
 * a SECURITY.md file explaining security policy as well as security vulnerabilities reporting procedures.

-You can find some examples of these files in the [Template repository](https://github.com/canada-ca/template-gabarit).
+Examples of these files are available in the [Template repository](https://github.com/canada-ca/template-gabarit).